 Deferred action is a technical way of saying that the beneficiary is protected from deportation.
 A grant of deferred action through the DACA program provides:

-The grant is valid for a renewable two-year period.
+A grant of DACA is valid for a renewable period of two-years.

 To request consideration for an initial grant of DACA or renewal, the applicant must file the following three forms with USCIS:

 All three forms must be submitted together.
 Initial applicants must submit several supporting documents to establish eligibility for DACA.
 Renewal applicants must also submit a much smaller list of documents to extend the protections of DACA.
-Detailed filing requirements can be found at USCIS.gov or by using CitizenPath to prepare your DACA application packet.
+Detailed filing requirements can be found at USCIS.gov or by using CitizenPath to prepare your DACA application package.
+CitizenPath makes the process easier.
+Designed by immigration attorneys, it’s an affordable way to prepare the application package and get clear guidance on the specific supporting documents to submit for your situation.

 Cost of DACA

-The fee to request consideration of deferred action for childhood arrivals, including employment authorization and biometric services, is $495, and cannot be waived.
+The fee to request consideration of deferred action for childhood arrivals, including employment authorization and biometric services, is $495.
+USCIS will not waive this fee.
+In very rare circumstances, there is a DACA fee exemption.

 What Happens After Filing Form I-821D